Marit Myrvoll: Biography

 Born on 8 December 1953, Marit Myrvoll was raised with her three siblings in Bodø in Norland County by her Sami parents, with Sami culture, traditions and world view as part of this.
 17 years old at Bodø High School, she wrote an essay about the Norwegianization of the Sami, aware of the harsh Norwegian assimilation politics towards the Sami people.
 The engagement for Sami rights never ceased, and in 1976 she attended a Lule Sami language study.
 After Teachers' College she went on to work as a teacher from 1977 to 1987 apart from a couple of years when she studied North Sami language, as well as Sami culture and ethnic relationships at the University of Tromsø.
 In 1980, she participated in the establishment of Heargenjargga Sami Searvi (Bodø Sami Association), later renamed Oarje-Saltto Samij Siebrre (Sør-Salten Sami Association), a local branch of the Norwegian Sámi Association (NSR), becoming its first president.

 After becoming a mother in 1981, she reduced her political involvement until she attended the annual meeting of the National Sami Association in 1983, later being elected to the organization's adult learning association, Sámi Oahppolihttu.
-In 1987, she became General Secretary of the NSR, and together with her six-year-old son she moved to Karasjok where she stayed for the next five years, being engaged in both Sami national as well as pan-Sami and international issues.
+In 1987, she became General Secretary of the NSR, and together with her six-year-old son she moved to Karasjok Municipality where she stayed for the next five years, being engaged in both Sami national as well as pan-Sami and international issues.
 After the Sami Act was adopted in 1987, she played an active part in preparing for the Sami parliamentary elections in 1989, arranging and speaking at information meetings around the country.
 In 1989, she began working at the Norwegian Sami Council as head of preparation for the inauguration of the newly elected Sami Parliament.
 For the next three years, she was an official for the administration of the Sami Parliament.